-- 1. Major development proposals will be expected to include an assessment of local habitats and species.
-Proposals that would result in significant harm to Local Wildlife Sites and/or the landscape features, as set out in Policy S5 (Minimising the Environmental Impact of Development) will not be supported unless the applicant can demonstrate the proposal cannot be located on an alternative, non-designated site with less harmful impacts and adequate mitigation or, failing that, appropriate compensatory measures are proposed. - 2.
-Where, as a last resort, compensatory measures involving creation of off-site habitat and/or relocation of species are agreed by the Local Planning Authority, these should be implemented in partnership with an appropriate nature conservation body. - 3.
-The use of an appropriate legal agreement (such as a Section 106 agreement) will be required to ensure proper management of open space over the lifetime of the development.
+1. Major development proposals will be expected to include an assessment of local habitats and species.
+Proposals that would result in significant harm to Local Wildlife Sites29 and/or the landscape features, as set out in Policy S5 (Minimising the Environmental Impact of Development) will not be supported unless the applicant can demonstrate the proposal cannot be located on an alternative, non-designated site with less harmful impacts and adequate mitigation or, failing that, appropriate compensatory measures are proposed.